DipeshGoud/create-tailvite/README.md

 ---

+> Important: Do NOT install this package into your project with `npm i create-tailvite`.
+This package is a scaffolding CLI.
+Use `npx create-tailvite` or `npx create-tailvite@latest` (both work identically) to generate a new project instead.

 **Create Tailwind Vite** is a professional-grade scaffolding tool that instantly creates modern React applications with Vite and Tailwind CSS.
 Get a production-ready development environment in seconds with zero configuration required.

 ## ✨ Features